 In January 2017, Dr. LaFond became full-time specialty surgeon at the University of Minnesota Veterinary Referral Center.
 Dr. LaFond and her staff provide surgical consultations and are equipped to offer a broad spectrum of elective soft tissue and orthopedic procedures, including stifle surgery, fracture repair, oncologic staging and surgery, GI surgery, thoracic surgery, and more.

-Dr. Amanda Young, DVM
+Dr. Amanda Young, DVM, DACVD

 Dr. Amanda Young is a 2011 graduate from Iowa State University College of Veterinary Medicine.
 She spent 4 years in a small animal general practice in a suburb of Chicago before completing a year-long internship in specialty dermatology at the University of Illinois.
 She recently finished her residency in comparative dermatology at the University of Minnesota.
 Dr. Young’s interests are allergic skin disease, treatment of methicillin resistant staphylococcal infections, chronic otitis, and parasitic skin diseases.
 In 2019, Dr. Young earned her board certification from the American College of Veterinary Dermatology.

-When she is not busy reading and learning everything she can about dermatology, she enjoys spending time with her partner Nick, who share 1 dog and 2 cats.
 Her most passionate hobby is cheering on the Nebraska Cornhuskers football team but she also loves spending time outdoors camping, fishing, and hiking.